Braekpo1nt/docker-image-publishing/README.md

 # docker-image-publishing

+This is where I create my custom yolks for [Pterodactyl](https://pterodactyl.io/).
+To learn about Pterodactyl eggs, yolks, and other terminology, visit the documentation page: https://pterodactyl.io/project/terms.html#terminology

 These images are defined in this GitHub repository: https://github.com/Braekpo1nt/docker-image-publishing

+You can find the links to the different pterodactyl yolks provided by this repository here: https://github.com/Braekpo1nt/docker-image-publishing/pkgs/container/yolks

 Used to upload my custom docker images to the ghcr.io (GitHub container registry)